Learn about the Fiddle Leaf Fig Tree. A low maintenance beauty that makes a statement in the home reaching a height of up to 10 feet.

 For now, I have it on a side table next to a bright window in my office which faces southwest.

-Soon, all the leaves from the maple tree outside the window will be gone, allowing even more light to shine in the room.
-It is a South-East facing window so there should be plenty of light for this plant.
+During the winter all the leaves from the maple tree outside the window are gone, allowing even more light to shine in the room.
+It is a South-East facing window so there should be plenty of bright light for this plant.
+However, the sun doesn’t actually come through and shine on the plant.

-Height: This tree can reach up to 10 feet indoors.
+Height: This tree can reach over 10 feet indoors.
 Don’t worry they are pretty slow growing but it’s something to think about.

-Sun: Bright Indirect Sun, some say a west-facing exposure is best.
+Sun: Bright Indirect Sun.
+That means a bright window or room that doesn’t actually have rays of sun coming through it and shining on the leaves.
+If it does you will need a sheer curtain to help filter the rays.
+Some say a west-facing exposure is best.
 Like any houseplant watch out for drafty areas or extra cold windows.

-Water: Let it dry out, then water well, until it comes out the bottom.
+Water: Let it dry out.
+You can even wait until it wilts a bit.
+Then water well, until it comes out the bottom.
 Do not let it sit in water.
-I like to take mine to the bathroom, water well and then let it sit and drain a bit before moving it back to its normal spot.
+I like to take mine to the bathroom, run lukewarm to cool water through it and then let it sit and drain a bit before moving it back.
+Sometimes I’ll hit the leaves with the showerhead too.
+I typically water once a week during the spring through early fall then switch to every other week in late fall and during the winter.

-Fertilize: I use a higher nitrogen fertilizer like Miracid about once a month or every other month.
+Fertilize: I use a higher nitrogen fertilizer like Miracid about every other month except during winter.

-Pot: You should re-pot once a year in the spring while the plant is young using a soil that drains well.
+Re-Potting: You can re-pot in the spring with a soil that drains well.
+I would only do this if the roots are going out of the drainage holes in the bottom.
 Like many houseplants, Fiddle Leaf Fig trees like to be a little pot bound so choose a pot that is only 1-2 inches wider than the root ball.

-I placed the fiddle leaf fig in a decorative rope basket I made with a place saucer in the bottom to protect the basket and catch and extra water.
+I placed the fiddle leaf fig in a decorative rope basket I made with a place saucer in the bottom to protect the basket and catch any extra water.

 This way I won’t have to disturb the plant until it’s time to re-pot.